-- When a student is absent from school, a parent/legal guardian must telephone (301-733-1184) or email (tnixon@stmarycatholicschool.org) the school between 7:30 A.M. and 8:30 A.M. to report the reason for absence. - Parents and guardians may notify their child's homeroom teacher as a courtesy, by e-mail or note, but absences must still be reported by phone each day the child is absent. - SMCS asks parents to keep sick children home and a child must be fever free without the use of medication for 24 hours. - On the day the student returns to school, a note stating the reason for the absence signed by the parent or guardian must be presented to the homeroom teacher.
+- When a student is absent from school, a parent/legal guardian must telephone (301-733-1184) or email the school receptionist between 7:30 A.M. and 8:30 A.M. to report the reason for absence. - Parents and guardians may notify their child's homeroom teacher as a courtesy, by email or note, but absences must still be reported by phone each day the child is absent. - SMCS asks parents to keep sick children home and a child must be fever free without the use of medication for 24 hours. - On the day the student returns to school, a note stating the reason for the absence signed by the parent or guardian must be presented to the homeroom teacher.
 The telephone call does not replace the written note.
 Please use the SMCS notepad for all special excuses (absences, tardiness, appointments during school hours, etc.). - Maryland State Law requires that students absent for five (5) consecutive days must obtain a doctor's release and present it to their teacher upon return to school. - A child may not be permitted to return to school until he/she is well enough to participate in school activities, including recess at lunchtime.
 Since there is no indoor monitor, a student must be well enough to fully participate in outdoor play. - In case of extended illness, contagious disease, or hospitalization, please notify the school office at once.
 A doctor's statement must be obtained indicating that the child may return to school.
 Parents should consult with the administration regarding appropriate support of the student in fulfilling the school curriculum or alternative arrangements such as home and hospital services through the local public school district. - Students who are absent from school may not participate in any after school or evening school-sponsored activities such as middle school dances or sports programs. - Absence from school during the academic year due to family vacations is strongly discouraged.
-Missed work and assignments may only be obtained upon return. - Parents are reminded that the children are required to be in class for all instructions unless they are ill or weather is inclement and school is not in session. - If parents are going to be away from home and unable to be reached during school time, school should be notified as to who is in charge of the child/ren and where they can be contacted if needed. - As soon as a student has been absent ten (10) days, either consecutively or nonconsecutively, a parent or guardian will be contacted.
-A conference may be set by the principal with the student and parent or guardian to discuss the effects of absence on the student's academic performance. - A student may be denied promotion if absences are in excess of twenty (20) days unless homebound tutoring by a certified teacher has been received. - In order to qualify for perfect attendance, a child must be on time for school each day and must remain in school throughout the day until dismissal.
+Missed work and assignments may only be obtained upon return. - Virtual instruction will not be provided. - Parents are reminded that the children are required to be in class for all instructions unless they are ill or weather is inclement and school is not in session. - If parents are going to be away from home and unable to be reached during school time, school should be notified as to who is in charge of the child/ren and where they can be contacted if needed. - If a student will be out of school for an extended period, whether continuous or intermittent, parents should consult with the administration regarding appropriate support of the student in fulfilling the school curriculum or alternative arrangements such as home and hospital services through the local public school district.
+Per Student Policy 1.0 More than 20 days absent in one school year is considered excessive.
+When a student has a chronic or intermittent health problem, parents should contact administration.

+- In order to qualify for perfect attendance, a child must be on time for school each day and must remain in school throughout the day until dismissal.
 A student will not receive a mark against his/ her attendance record if he/she is visiting another school for an interview.
-Twenty-four hour written notice must be given if student will be shadowing at another school.

-Exemplary attendance will be recognized for students who have been absent, tardy or left early no more than one day during the school year.
+Twenty-four hour written notice must be given if a student will be shadowing at another school. - Exemplary attendance will be recognized for students who have been absent, tardy or left early no more than one day during the school year. - All absences and tardiness become part of a student's permanent record.